shuzhao-li-lab/metDataModel/metDataModel/data/README.md

-## Data shipped with metDataModel

-Work in progress

-### metabolic models

-in Python objects
-and in JSON
+## For example data and applications, please refer to

-### LC-MS Metabolomics data
+- for LC-MS Metabolomics data, https://github.com/shuzhao-li-lab/asari

-Will add examples of XIC, peaks, features and empCpds.
+- for genome scale metabolic models, https://github.com/shuzhao-li/JMS

+## Other data formats

-In web services, use JSON whenever possible, and
+In web services, use JSON whenever possible.
-HDF5 for large data.

 There are multiple XML formats used in mass spec data (proteomics and metabolomics).
 Not used for intermediate steps unless justified.

-### Test data and other example user data for mummichog

-- testdata0710.txt

-- User input data as a list of empCpds (JSON).

-- Mummichog results: pathway analysis, module/network analysis, updated empCpd probabilities.
+There are active community discussions on updating the XML and/or HDF5 for mass spec data.